nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 ## Receiver (advanced)

 Typically users don't need to explicitly assign transmitter or receiver classes to the IOSpec ports of Holoscan SDK operators.
-For connections between operators a `DoubleBufferReceiver` will be used, while for connections between fragments in a distributed application, the `UcxReceiver` will be used.
-When data frame flow tracking is enabled any `DoubleBufferReceiver` will be replaced by an `AnnotatedDoubleBufferReceiver` which also records the timestamps needed for that feature.
+For connections between operators, a `DoubleBufferReceiver` will be used, while for connections between fragments in a distributed application, the `UcxReceiver` will be used.
+When data frame flow tracking is enabled, any `DoubleBufferReceiver` will be replaced by an `AnnotatedDoubleBufferReceiver` which also records the timestamps needed for that feature.

 ### DoubleBufferReceiver